chfoo/warcat-rs/doc/index.md

 This documentation provides a user guide for the Warcat application.

-*This documentation is work in progress and is not yet finished.*

 * [Project homepage](https://github.com/chfoo/warcat-rs)
 * If you intended to see API docs, see [this page](https://docs.rs/warcat)